awsdocs/amazon-athena-user-guide/doc_source/connectors-msk.md

 + Mapping into nested JSON fields is not supported\.
 The connector maps top\-level fields only\.
 + The connector does not support complex types\.
 Complex types are interpreted as strings\.
 + To extract or work with complex JSON values, use the JSON\-related functions available in Athena\.
 For more information, see [Extracting data from JSON](extracting-data-from-JSON.md)\.
++ The connector does not support access to Kafka message metadata\.

 ## Terms<a name="connectors-msk-terms"></a>
 + **Metadata handler** – A Lambda handler that retrieves metadata from your database instance\.